 Do you have a Power BI account?
 If not, sign up, it's free.

 Is Cortana working?
 Do you see the Cortana icon in your taskbar?

-When you select it, does Cortana open with an Ask me anything field?
+When you select it, does Cortana open with a field in which you can type?

 Are you using a mobile device?
-Unfortunately, we don't yet support Power BI and Cortana integration on mobile devices.
+Currently we only support Power BI and Cortana integration on Windows mobile devices.